Welcome, Class of 2023!

 - Getting to and around campus: The Visit Us page of this website includes directions, parking information, campus maps and information about the surrounding town of Princeton.

-For live updates and sharing on move-in weekend, check the Facebook, Instagram and Twitter accounts of the Office of the Dean of Undergraduate Students, or look for the hashtag #Princeton2022 across social media.
+For live updates and sharing on move-in weekend, check the Facebook, Instagram and Twitter accounts of the Office of the Dean of Undergraduate Students, or look for the hashtag #Princeton2023 across social media.

-Opening Exercises, an annual interfaith service that includes an address by President Christopher L. Eisgruber and the recognition of academic achievements of undergraduate students, will be held at 3 p.m.
+Opening Exercises, an annual interfaith service that includes an address by President Christopher L. Eisgruber and the recognition of academic achievements of undergraduate students, will begin with a procession at 2:30 p.m.
 Sunday, Sept.
-9, in the Princeton University Chapel.
+8, to the Princeton University Chapel for the 3 p.m. convocation.
 Classes begin at 8 a.m.
 Wednesday, Sept.
-12.
+11.